 Local libraries with aerial photograph collections

-State Historical Society of Missouri has a collection dating from 1930s-1960s.
+State Historical Society of Missouri has a collection of aerial photos dating from 1930s-1960s.

 Cartographic and Architectural Section holds millions of US Dept of Agriculture aerial photos dating from 1935-1954, covering about 90% of the contiguous United States.
 It also holds an extensive collection of military-flown imagery of the United States dating from about 1940 to 1960.